tgoodbody/lidR-workshop/README.md

 ## 3. R Packages

 You need to install the following packages from the CRAN prior to install the `lidR` package.
 Many of them are likely to be already installed on your machine.
-The reason you need to do that first is because we will use the new version of `lidR` that is not avaible on CRAN yet.
+The reason you need to do that first is because we will use the new version of `lidR` that is not available on CRAN yet.

 ```r
 install.packages(assertive,concaveman,data.table,future,geometry,glue,grDevices,gstat,lazyeval,imager,RANN,Rcpp,RCSF,rgeos,rgl,rlas,sf,stats,tools,utils)